olegabu/fabric-starter/docs/ldap.md

 But for particular LDAP server special attribute conversion rules may be required to be configured so we have to check the deployment for each LDAP server separatley

+## Development mode

+When developing you can avoid using ldap server:
+    Export LDAP_ENABLED=<empty> or export DEV_MODE=1 to skip LDAP, before starting node by deploy-2x.sh.

+Fabric CA server will be used then, and the rest server will enroll users automatically at the first login.